0:00

 Transcript

-If you like what I’m trying to do with Sustain What, hit the button.
+If you like what I’m trying to do with Sustain What, hit the button, and PLEASE share this post NOW with others.
+Renee Hobbs gives urgently needed advice on recognizing and counterning malicious propaganda.

-With all of this in mind, I thought it worth highlighting a Sustain What conversation I had in December 2020, as then-President Trump pushed his “stop the steal” election lies and laid the foundation for the January 6 insurrection.
+Updated February 2025 - Given what’s unfolding under Trump 2.0, I thought it worth recirculating (once again) a Sustain What conversation I had in December 2020, as President Trump pushed his “stop the steal” election lies and laid the foundation for the January 6 insurrection.
 My guest was University of Rhode Island communications professor Renee Hobbs, who teaches propaganda literacy, is the author of a fantastic guide book, Mind Over Media: Propaganda Education in a Digital Age, and has built a priceless suite of online learning tools to explore and share.
-Here’s a book excerpt!
+Click here for a book excerpt!

 She provides a fantastic overview of the range of propaganda strategies, tactics and tools, noting the word should be seen as neutral.
 There is “good” propaganda.
 But, boy, there is dangerous propaganda, as well.